 Starting in 16 out of 19 games thus far with a few more games left in the season, Michaela Fox is leaving a great trail with the William Peace Pacer women in softball.
 Having a total of 11 and counting hits this season, Fox is making strides and shows no signs of stopping.

 “Another aspect to my success on and off the field is taking care of my body.
 It’s easy to fall amongst physical and mental exhaustion, but I try and give my body as much rest.
-By doing this I wake up motivated to start my day, said Fox.”
-Fox’s dedication and work ethic shows, both on the field and in the classroom.
+By doing this I wake up motivated to start my day,” said Fox.

 This past Saturday and Sunday the lady pacers hosted a Military appreciation against Mary-Baldwin in which the pacers won both games.
 The William Peace Softball team is currently third in the Division 3 Conference.

 The Fox and the lady pacers will bat off against Methodist on April 3, 2015 at 1:00pm.